 This week we managed to make our way to the creek to sling some arrows at common carp and spotted gar.
-We used minimal resources to reel in our fair share of carp and gar, without even having to pay for gas in the boat.
+We used minimal resources and a cheap bowfishing set up to reel in our fair share of carp and gar, without even having to pay for gas in the boat.
 The focus of our trip this weekend is to prove that you don’t need the $20,000+ boat or $900 bowfishing bow to get started in the sport and be successful at it.
 We’ll share with you 5 tips for bowfishing on a budget, where you can cut costs and where you shouldn’t.

 1 - Bowfishing Bow